LicketySplit695/Notes/Computer_Related_Notes/Job_Related/DotNet/C-Sharp/5_OOP-Encapsulation.md

-### Static readonly fields
+### Static read-only fields

-* If a readonly field needs to be associated with the class and not with the object we may use `static readonly`.
+* If a `readonly` field needs to be associated with the class and not with the object we may use `static readonly`.

   * To initialize such field we need static constructors.